 - Let your confidant know that if you hear the information from any other source, then you'll feel free to discuss it, without attribution.
 Explain that if the information is out there, your denying knowledge of it could be a risk for you.

 In time you'll find more risk reduction tactics.
 Send them to me and I'll post them.

 The article you've been reading is an archived issue of Point Lookout, my weekly newsletter.
 I've been publishing it since January, 2001, free to all subscribers, over the Web, and via RSS.
-You can help keep it free by donating either as or as .
+You can help keep it free by donating either as an individual or as an organization.
 You'll receive in return my sincere thanks — and the comfort of knowing that you've helped to propagate insights and perspectives that can help make our workplaces a little more human-friendly.
 More

-Your comments are welcomeWould you like to see your comments posted here? rbrenaXPYQgoOLnpLUHyWner@ChacFJZwjKLHcyGiWFqnoCanyon.comSend me your comments by email
+Your comments are welcomeWould you like to see your comments posted here? rbrenaXPYQgoOLnpLUHyWner@ChacFJZwjKLHcyGiWFqnoCanyon.comSend me your comments by email, or by Web form.

 About Point Lookout

 Thank you for reading this article.
 I hope you enjoyed it and found it useful, and that you'll consider recommending it to a friend.